JSMike/StreamKB/readme.txt

 Note:
 StreamKB requires the JNativeHook library (GNU GPLv3) to be in the build path to compile.
 To obtain this library go to: http://code.google.com/p/jnativehook/

+Patch Notes:
+1.1: Updated from using KeyCodes to RawCodes.
+This made it much easier to create other keyboards.
+     Also released AZERTY Version.